-The GCSE French specification is a linear course with terminal examinations in listening, speaking, reading and writing at the end.
+The GCSE French specification is a linear course with terminal examinations in listening, speaking, reading, and writing at the end of Year 11.
 There are two tiers of entry, Foundation (Grades 1-5) and Higher (Grades 4-9).
 Thematic and linguistic revision will therefore be strategically planned.

-Paper 1: Examination - Listening: 25% of GCSE, 35 minutes (Foundation), 45 minutes - (Higher) Paper 2.
-Non-examined assessment - Speaking: 25% of GCSE
+Paper 1: Examination - Listening: 25% of GCSE, 35 minutes (Foundation), 45 minutes (Higher)